2025 American League Championship Series: Game 5

 Eugenio Suárez hit two home runs, including a grand slam, in Game 5.

-Game 5 featured a pitching rematch from Game 1 between starting pitchers Kevin Gausman and Bryce Miller.
+Game 5 featured a rematch of Game 1 between starting pitchers Kevin Gausman and Bryce Miller.
 In the bottom of the second inning, Eugenio Suárez hit a solo home run off Gausman, giving the Mariners a 1−0 lead.
 In the top of the fourth inning, Miller escaped a bases-loaded jam after Ernie Clement grounded into a double play.
 Miller pitched four scoreless innings, allowing four hits and two walks while striking out four.
 In the top of the fifth inning, a leadoff single from Addison Barger prompted Miller's removal, and the Blue Jays would then break through against Seattle's relievers, with George Springer tying the game with an RBI single, scoring Barger from second.
 The top of the sixth inning would then see the Blue Jays take the lead when Clement delivered a single that drove in Alejandro Kirk, putting the Blue Jays ahead 2–1.
-Gausman would make it two outs through the home sixth before being replaced, having pitched 5 2/3 innings, allowing three hits and one run while issuing three walks and recording four strikeouts.
+Gausman pitched 5 2/3 innings, allowing three hits and one run while issuing three walks and recording four strikeouts.

 The seventh would go quietly, although Dominic Canzone would come within inches of tying the game with a flyball just left of the foul pole.
-Following a 1-2-3 top of the eighth, Cal Raleigh retied the game with a flyball shot to left off Blue Jays reliever Brendon Little to tie the game 2–2.
-The Mariners would then break it open against Little with back-to-back walks, followed by Randy Arozarena getting hit by a pitch from Seranthony Domínguez, who came on in relief.
-Suárez then launched a grand slam to right field to give the Mariners a commanding 6-2 lead.
+Following a 1-2-3 top of the eighth, Cal Raleigh tied the game with a home run to left off Blue Jays reliever Brendon Little.
+The Mariners then broke it open against Little with back-to-back walks, followed by Randy Arozarena getting hit by a pitch from Seranthony Domínguez, who came on in relief.
+Suárez then launched a grand slam to right field to give the Mariners a commanding 6–2 lead.
 For Suárez, it was the fourth grand slam he had hit this season.
-Closer Andrés Muñoz got the final out after Joey Loperfido ground out to shortstop J. P. Crawford as the Mariners took Game 5 of the ALCS.
-This marked the first time in this series that the home team won a game, as the road team had won the four previous games in the ALCS.
+Closer Andrés Muñoz got the final out after Joey Loperfido ground out to shortstop J. P. Crawford as the Mariners took Game 5.
+This marked the first time in this series that the home team won a game, as the road team had won the four previous games.

 This win marked the first time in franchise history the Mariners won three games in an ALCS, previously only winning two against the Cleveland Indians in 1995 and the New York Yankees in 2000.
 This was also the first home win for the Mariners in an ALCS since 2000.